 of Patent Attorneys, Inc

-Justice Brendan Brown
+The Honorable Justice Brendan Brown

 Justice Brown commenced practice as a barrister sole in 1992.
 He was appointed Queen's Counsel in 1997, practising from Thomas More Chambers and specialising in intellectual property law, competition law, taxation and Treaty of Waitangi issues.